nsh87/shinyVM/README.md

 ------------
 If you are using Windows the requirements and process should be similar, if not exactly the same.
 The installation of Python/Fabric is likely the only challenge, but both work on Windows if installed correctly.
+For ease, use Mac OS X or Linux.

 System Requirements: 2GB RAM Min. and 3GB Free HD Space

-For ease, use Mac OSX or Linux and install the following:
+Install the following:

 + **VirtualBox:** https://www.virtualbox.org/wiki/Downloads
 + **Vagrant:** https://www.vagrantup.com/downloads